apache/pekko-http/README.md

 Some tests for HTTP/2 compliance use [h2spec](https://github.com/summerwind/h2spec).
 The sbt build downloads pre-built binaries from the GitHub releases page for the h2spec project.
 These binaries are not available for all operating systems.
-In particular, we have received reports of issues with running the tests on Apple Mac Silicon machines.
+Apple Mac Silicon users may need to install [Rosetta](https://support.apple.com/en-us/HT211861) if they do not have it installed already.

 ### Running the Build
 - Open a command window and change directory to your preferred base directory